kschuler/childlanglab-explib/demo-experiment-simple-RA/readme.md

 ### Read Me
-This is a demo documentation for simple experiment.
-The structure of this expemiment-libarary:
+This is a demo documentation for **simple experiment.
+The structure of this simple expemiment:

 1. demo-experiment-simple-RT
 2.